finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="getbyqueryparquet"></a>
 # **GetByQueryParquet**
-> string GetByQueryParquet (string query, string queryName = null, int? timeout = null)
+> System.IO.Stream GetByQueryParquet (string query, string queryName = null, int? timeout = null)

 GetByQueryParquet: Executes Sql, returned in Parquet (.parquet) format (as a file to be downloaded) format, where the sql is simply in the url.